holoviz-dev/blog/posts/param_release_2.4/index.md

 reveal_type(m.name_)      # str
 reveal_type(m.count)      # int | None
 ```

+Note that this typing support currently applies to parameter *access* on instances.
+The `Parameterized` constructor (`__init__`) does not yet benefit from per-parameter type narrowing, so keyword arguments passed at instantiation time are not statically checked.
+This is a known limitation that will be addressed in a future release.

 This change is, of course, well overdue but it represents a first step towards modernizing not just Param but the entire HoloViz ecosystem.